shizhao1100/type-check-plus/README.md

         hight: 'number',
         weight: 'number'
     },
-    // if 'friends' can be undefind use '?' in first chart
+    // if 'friends' can be undefind use '?' in first char
     friends: '?string[]'
 }]
 const option = {